-Did you ever hike the mountains of a foreign country?
+Did you ever hike any mountains abroad?
 I don’t know about others, but I shy away from such experiences.
-Maybe it’s because the best mountains I had the chance to hike on were in countries whose languages I don’t speak.
+Maybe it’s because the best mountains I had the chance to hike on were in countries I don’t speak the languages of.
 Maybe I’m afraid of wild animals I’m not familiar with.
 Maybe I’m just nuts and I shouldn’t fear.
-Really, how does it help that I know how bears look like and that I can read the signs that say “Beware of bears”, since I don’t have any idea how to keep myself safe should I ever encounter one?
+Really, how does it help that I know how bears look like and that I can read the signs that say “Beware of bears”, since I don’t have any idea how to keep myself safe, should I ever encounter one?

 Anyway, this article opens the series “Hiking in Romania”, written for all of you who don’t live in Romania and share my fear of hiking in unfamiliar territories, yet are tempted to give it a try.
 If you plan to travel to Romania between June and October, allow yourself a few days to hike the mountains.
 You’ll love it.

 Main Topics of Hiking in Romania: Poiana Pelegii – Bucura Lake Trail in Retezat National Park

 My first encounter with the Retezat National Park took place in the late 90s and it lasted less than 30 minutes.
 I had taken a trail that started at Cabana Pietrele, going to Bucura, then further on to Cabana Buta.
 Shortly after the departure, clouds came out of nowhere, then a heavy rain started.
 It took a few seconds to get wet to the skin.
 There wasnâ€™t even time to reach for the raincoat, in the event that I had one with me.
 This is an example of how not to go mountain hiking.
 In the Romanian Carpathians, weather can be unpredictable, storms can suddenly change a perfect clear and sunny day into a wet, foggy nightmare, in which you canâ€™t even see to the tip of your fingers.